mahfuzhasanreza/oop-in-cpp/README.md

 **Problem:** Dynamic memory allocation (in Heap not in Stack).

 A deep copy, on the other hand, not only copies the member values but also make copies of any dynamically alloated memory that the members point to.

+## Destructor
+Opposite of constructor

+Constructor: Allocate memory for object.
+Destructor: Deallocate memory for object.